Projkt-James/angular-demo/README.md

 # Angular Demo - Mailing List Sign Up
 ![alt text][screenshot]

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
-It is a quick demo to of a mailing list sign up page with a hamburger nav to aid in navigating the two page components.
+It is a quick demo of a mailing list sign up page with a hamburger nav to aid in navigating the two page components.

 ## Development server